SoftwareAG/c8y-docs/content/device-integration/device-integration-rest-bundle/device-integration.md

 ![Cycle phase](/images/rest/cyclephase.png)

-Reference models for the data can be found in the [Fragment library](/device-integration/fragment-library/).
+Reference models for the data can be found in the [fragment library](/device-integration/fragment-library/).

 ### Startup Phase